smblott-github/chromi/README.md

 bounces the responce back to the server (and hence also to the original client).

-The extension expects text messages with four space-sparated fields on a single line:
+The extension expects text messages with four space-sparated fields:

   1. the literal word `chromi`,
   2. an identifier (which must match the regexp `/^\d+$/`),